Zigr/gptctl/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `chatgptctl` for local development.
+Here's how to set up `gptctl` for local development.

-1. Download a copy of `chatgptctl` locally.
+1. Download a copy of `gptctl` locally.

-2. Create and activate any virtual environment for `chatgptctl`:
+2. Create and activate any virtual environment for `gptctl`:

     ```console
     # Python pip